Historic Home on Lignumvitae Key

 Matheson by trade was a chemist specializing in the aniline dye and manufacturing industry.
 He bought the island from the Hine family and built the two-story home for an island getaway for family and friends.

-- Ranger-led tours of the home and surrounding hardwood hammock are offered seasonally from December to April on Friday, Saturday and Sunday at 10 a.m. and 2 p.m.
+- Ranger-led tours are offered December thru April on Friday, Saturday and Sunday at 10 a.m. and 2 p.m.

-- Park entrance is $2.50 per person and ranger-led tours are an addition $2 per person.
+- Park entrance is $2.50 per person.
+Ranger-led tour fee is $2.00.
 All fees are collected at the iron ranger located near the walkway to the historic home.